Model Selection Consistency of Lasso for Empirical Data

-where $W_n = X'_n \e_n / \sqrt{n}$. $A_n$ is simple, intuitive and also easy to calculate its probability.
-Based on the train of thought of the proof, we don't need other constrains on the predictors.

-In the simulation part, we discuss the effectiveness of Eigenvalue Condition for lasso and compared it with Irrepresentable Condition.
-Four samples are given in the section, which Irrepresentable Condition fails for all settings, but two of them can select variables correctly since Eigenvalue Condition holds.
+where $W_n = X'_n \e_n / \sqrt{n}$ and $ G_n $ is a function of $ \lam_n $, $ n $, $ q $.
+Above inequality is simple and also easy to calculate its probability.
+Based on the train of thought of the proof, we analyze the model selection consistency of lasso under easier conditions than the irrepresentable condition for empirical data.
+In the simulation part, we discuss the effectiveness of lasso.
+Four samples are given, in which the irrepresentable condition fails for all the settings, but lasso still can select variables correctly in two of them when our conditions hold.

-Besides that, we discuss about the influence of the different assumptions of noise terms $\epsilon_{i,n}$ for the model selection consistency.
-Gaussian errors or the subgaussian errors\footnote{e.g. $P(|\e_{i,n}| \geqslant t) \leqslant C e^{-ct^2}, \ \forall t \geqslant 0$} would be standard, but strong tail.
-One basic assumption is that, errors are assumed to be identically and independently distributed with zero mean and finite variance.
-Bernstein's inequality, Hoeffding's inequality and similar properties are used for such noise terms in this paper to cover the decay rate of $A_n$.
+We discuss the different assumptions of noise terms $\epsilon_{i,n}$ for model selection consistency.
+Gaussian errors or the subgaussian errors\footnote{e.g. $P(|\e_{i,n}| \geqslant t) \leqslant C \te^{-ct^2}, \ \forall t \geqslant 0$.} would be standard, but possess a strong tail.
+One basic assumption in this paper is that, errors are assumed to be identically and independently distributed with zero mean and finite variance.

 The rest of the paper is organized as follow.
-First, in Section 2, we investigate the Eigenvalue Condition and introduce a lower bound to cover the lasso choosing wrong models when Eigenvalue Condition holds.
-Then, to demonstrate the advantages of this bound, we show in Section 3 with different settings and different assumptions of noise terms, and show that lasso has model selection consistency in these situations with mild condition.
+In Section 2, we investigate the data setting, notations, and conditions.
+We introduce a lower bound to cover the case in which the lasso chooses wrong models when suitable conditions hold.
+Then, to demonstrate the advantages of this bound, we show the different settings and different assumptions of noise terms in Section 3.
+We show that the lasso has model selection consistency for empirical data with mild conditions.
 Section 4 presents the results of the simulation studies.
-Finally, in Appendix A, we present the proofs of the main theorem.
+Finally, in Section 5, we present the proof of the main theorem.